 The challenge is that both ginger and turmeric — are spices (and strong ones), which can make it difficult to eat them in optimal abundance.
 You can add turmeric to dishes like Spiced Roasted Cauliflower, tofu scrambles, or add it to your drinks.

-While consuming anti-inflammatory foods is an important part of the equation, removing from your diet the foods that boost inflammatory markers is equally important.
+While consuming anti-inflammatory foods is an integral part of the equation, removing the foods that boost inflammatory markers from your diet is equally important.

-Avoid processed foods, refined sugars, alcohol, refined flours, sweeteners, cheese, french fries, junk food, processed meats, and salt.
+Avoid processed foods, refined sugars, alcohol, refined flour, sweeteners, cheese, french fries, junk food, processed meats, and salt.

 These drinks are sure to help on your health journey.